StrongMind/oneroster-client-ruby/README.md

-# swagger_client
+# oneroster_client

-SwaggerClient - the Ruby gem for the OneRoster OpenAPI (JSON) Definition
+OneRosterClient - the Ruby gem for the OneRoster OpenAPI (JSON) Definition

 The OneRoster service binding is available in WSDL/XSD and REST/JSON.
 The model is based upon the IMS PSM modelling approach.